-During monthly or quarterly performance reviews, sit down with your managers to determine what they need to improve on, what skills they want to acquire or grow, and what these goals will do to help improve their overall performance.
+During monthly or quarterly performance reviews, sit down with your managers to determine what they need to improve, what skills they want to acquire or grow, and what these goals will do to help improve their overall performance.
 Each professional development goal can be job-specific, such as cross-training with another department, or more general, like leadership participation throughout the organization, or demonstrating a larger skillset throughout their role.
 When setting goals for your leaders, make sure they are clear, measurable, and realistic.
-Focusing on these aspects will assist your managers to achieve these goals and have the ability to put them into play within their team.
+Focusing on these aspects will assist your managers in achieving these goals and having the ability to put them into play within their team.
 When your managers complete specific goals, the performance of your entire workforce will elevate through enhanced communication, productivity, and retention.

 So what key goals can turn your good managers into great leaders?
 Take a look: